brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day1.md

 -   Added tasks that were mentioned and discussed in the meeting with Ash
 -   Used the Fireflies to help me update the planning correctly - https://app.fireflies.ai/view/oug-rsns-qfk::01KA8PPXESMMF66Y64QF2PA29M
 -   I have completed the webpack implementation and all the required testing.
 (Build Test, Watch Mode Test, Manual Test)
+-   I have researched and learnt how to use FacetWP and installed the correct plugin.
+-   I have realised my taxonomies need to be created in SCF for better use around my site.

 ### How do you feel about today's progress?